Trade unions in the United Kingdom

-Trade unions in the United Kingdom emerged in the early 19th century, but faced punitive laws that sharply limited their activities.
+In the United Kingdom, trade unions emerged in the early 19th century, but faced punitive laws that sharply limited their activities.
 They began political activity in the late 19th century and formed an alliance with the Liberal Party in the early 20th century.
 They grew rapidly from 1900 to 1920, lost their legal disabilities, and were well established by the 1920s.
 Union members largely switched from Liberal to the new Labour Party.
 Its leader Ramsay MacDonald became prime minister in 1924 briefly, and then again in 1929.
 In the 1980s Margaret Thatcher's Conservative governments weakened the powers of the unions by making it more difficult to strike legally.

 Most British unions are members of the TUC, the Trades Union Congress (founded in 1867), or where appropriate, the Scottish Trades Union Congress or the Irish Congress of Trade Unions, which are the country's principal national trade union centres.

 History

 Trade unions in the United Kingdom were first decriminalised under the recommendation of a Royal commission in 1867, which agreed that the establishment of the organisations was to the advantage of both employers and employees.
 Legalised in 1871, the Trade Union Movement sought to reform socio-economic conditions for working men in British industries, and the trade unions' search for this led to the creation of a Labour Representation Committee which effectively formed the basis for today's Labour Party, which still has extensive links with the Trade Union Movement in Britain.